crodriguez1a/knn-search-chat/README.md

 ## Running the Server

-Start the flask server:
+In one shell, start the flask server:
 ```
 python -m server.server
 ```

-With the flask server running, run the following:
+In another, start the chat command prompt:
 ```
 python -m server.chat
 ```